There are hundreds of fantastic games available for Android, and a lot of them are available for absolutely nothing.

 In the 1980s, cars gleamed red, and everyone belted along multi-lane sunlit highways — oddly always in the same direction, while listening to cheesy rock music.
 At least if you were playing OutRun.

 Final Freeway 2R is a modern take on Sega’s classic arcade racer.
 You get all the good bits — insane speeds, road forks, car flips on crashing — but also modern tilt controls and a pause button for when some idiot calls when you’re about to zoom away from a rival.

 This is breezy no-nonsense fun of the kind that’ll smear a grin across your face (unless you’re dead inside); and if you can’t stand being a cheapskate, there’s a paid ad-free version for 79p.

 Real Racing 3

 Real Racing 3’s console-level visuals look so good that we’re still amazed we can play it on our smartphones.
 Throw in the easy-to-use motion-controlled steering (which actually works and doesn’t make us want to throw our phones at the wall in frustration) and you’ve got yourself one of the most polished racers in the Google Play Store.

 Its freemium model, which involves having to take large breaks between races unless you pay to speed things up, got plenty of criticism on its release, but once you've got a few cars in your garage it's not a big problem.
 Besides, it's well deserving of a little of your cash.

-It’s a larger-than-life side-on mini-golf extravaganza, with you thwacking balls about giant castles, moon bases, and metal-clad courses with a suspiciously high deadly saw-blade count.
-The single-player game’s fun, but SSMG 2 really comes into its own in multiplayer, whether you’re taking the more sedate turn-by-turn route or ball-smacking at speed in the frenetic race mode.
+It’s a larger-than-life side-on mini-golf extravaganza, with you thwacking balls about giant forests, moon bases, and metal-clad courses with a suspiciously high deadly saw-blade and laser count.
+The single-player game’s fun, but SSMG 3 really comes into its own in multiplayer, whether you’re taking the more sedate turn-by-turn route or ball-smacking at speed in the frenetic race mode.

 New Star Soccer